 Companies based in the United States and abroad have found themselves accused of manufacturing trucks and cars that cheat emission standards.
 Volkswagen is the most commonly known example, though others have found themselves in legal trouble since.
 A later investigation involving Fiat Chrysler already reached a massive settlement involving nearly a billion dollars in fines and penalties.
 Ford’s Super Duty trucks still remain under investigation with a class action lawsuit rolling forward in the courts.
 But one emissions scandal that has not been on everyone’s radar involves Mercedes-Benz.
 The Mercedes-Benz emissions scandal, impacting thousands of the company’s BlueTEC diesel vehicles, involves the cloud of a governmental probe and class action case, not only concerning owners, but leaving a very murky future ahead for how the vehicles, their performance following any attempted “fix” and re-sale values will be impacted by class action settlements and governmental investigations.

-Though Mercedes has already paid nearly a billion dollars in fines and issued recalls in response to the emissions matter in Europe, the ongoing governmental probe and class action in the United States have been largely unreported by the media.
-We do not believe the lack of news about this topic is a reflection that the accusations are baseless but, instead, an indication that major decisions could be made soon that will be under-reported and, as a result, will potentially impact thousands of unknowing owners in the U.S.
+Though Mercedes has already paid nearly a billion dollars in fines and issued recalls in response to the same emissions matter in Europe, the ongoing governmental probe and class action in the United States have been largely unreported by the media.
+We do not believe the lack of news about this topic is a reflection that the accusations are baseless but, more likely an indication that major decisions could be made soon that will be under-reported and, as a result, will potentially impact thousands of unknowing owners in the U.S.

 What is this About?